Siapran/parens-8/README.md

 ## limitations

+troubleshooting errors is somewhat challenging, as the language itself makes no attempt at diagnostics. debugging compiled parens-8 (v2 and v3) is slightly easier, as you can at least tell if something is a syntax error or a runtime error.

 `'` and `"` can't be escaped in parens-8 strings, but you can use either as quotes:
 ```lisp
 (print "hello, here's a single quote")